Masahisa Fukase - Homo Ludens

 Hardcover

-Language: English, Japanese
+Languages: English, Japanese

-Through these sections, "Homo Ludens" conveys the mutual interaction of all living beings and the contradictory but interconnected phenomena of life and death, encounter and separation.
+Through these sections, "Homo Ludens" conveys the mutual interaction of all living beings and the contradictory but interconnected phenomena of life and death, of encounter and separation.